scriptit/github-basic/README.md

  - version: (required) you should set this to the version number of the API you want to make requests against (e.g. `{version: 3}`)
  - auth: (default: null) `'<my oauth token>'` or `{username: 'my user', password: 'my password'}` to authenticate your requests
  - cache: (default: null) proivde a caching mechanism for "get" requests.
-Can be `'memory'`, `'file'` or a [custom cache](https://github.com/ForbesLindesay/http-basic#implementing-a-cache)
+Can be `'memory'`, `'file'` or a [custom cache](https://github.com/ForbesLindesay/http-basic#implementing-a-cache) (only "file" will work with the "sync" option)
  - sync: (default: false) set this to true and you will get a fully synchronous GitHub client, just use the results of functions directly, no need for promises or callbacks.

 ### client.method(path, query[, callback])